aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 ### Computer hardware
 My CPU is intel-i7-11th, GPU is NVIDIA GeForce RTX 3060, Size of memory is 40GB, P.S this project needs 40GB at least or it will crush, I tried it.

+## dataset
+The content of dataset is from coco dataset, but I added some photos which was taken by myself.

+The ratio of train and test datas is from added photos is 7:3.